i-MSCP/plugins/incubator/CronJobs/README.md

 This plugin provide a cron time-based job scheduler for i-MSCP.

-The administrators give cron job permissions to their resellers, and the resellers give the cronjob permissions to their customers according their own permissions.
+Administrators give cron job permissions to their resellers, and the resellers give the cron job permissions to their customers according their own permissions.
 For instance, a reseller will be able to give the full cron job permission to a customer only if he has also this permission.

-The administrators can also add their own cron jobs using their own interface which is less restricted than the customer interface in the sense that administrators can set the user to use for the cron job execution while the customers cannot.
+Administrators can also add their own cron jobs using their own interface which is less restricted than the customer interface in the sense that administrators can set the user to use for the cron job execution while the customers cannot.

-Each cron jobs is added in the crontab file ( see crontab(5) ) which belongs to the user under which the cron command must be run.
+Each cron job is added in the crontab file ( see crontab(5) ) which belongs to the user under which the cron command must be run.

 ## Requirements

-* i-MSCP >= 1.1.19 ( plugin API >= 0.2.14 )
+* i-MSCP >= 1.1.21 ( plugin API >= 0.2.15 )
 * InstantSSH plugin >= 3.1.0 ( only if you want enable support for jailed cron jobs )

-**Note:** The activation of the InstantSSH plugin is not mandatory to enable support for jailed cron jobs.
+**Note:** Activation of the InstantSSH plugin is not mandatory to enable support for jailed cron jobs.
 Only its presence is required.
-If this plugin is already activated and if you want enable support for jailed cron jobs later on, just upload the InstantSSH plugin and once it's done, deactivate and reactivate this plugin.
-You must note that once enabled, support for the jailed cron jobs cannot be disabled and thus, deletion of the InstantSSH plugin is prohibited.
+If this plugin is already activated and if you want enable support for jailed cron jobs later on, just upload the InstantSSH plugin, and once done, deactivate and reactivate this plugin.
+You must note that once the support for jailed cron jobs has been detected, the deletion of the InstantSSH plugin is prohibited.

 ## Installation